-Nominations for the annual Maryland Pro Bono Service Awards can be submitted at any time throughout the year, but the deadline for submissions for the current year has ended.
+Nominations for the annual Maryland Pro Bono Service Awards can be submitted at any time throughout the year, but the deadline for submissions for the current year is March 9.
+2018.
 Selections are made in late April and the recipients receive the formal presentation of their awards by the Chief Judge of the Maryland Court of Appeals at the annual Maryland State Bar Association (MSBA) meeting in June in Ocean City, Maryland.
 Anyone is welcome to submit a nomination by simply completing the nomination form.
 Outstanding individual lawyers, law firms, programs, projects, non-legal entities, government agencies, members of the judiciary and others dedicated to ensuring equal access to civil legal services through pro bono efforts are eligible.

 Judge Robert M. Bell Award - Jeanette Cole, Esq.

 Jeanette Cole served as a staff attorney for Maryland Legal Aid, a member of the Board of Directors for MVLS and Director of Legal Services at St. Ambrose Housing Center.
 During her time with St. Ambrose she started the “Just Advice” legal clinic partnership with University of Maryland School of Law.
 In 2015 alone St. Ambrose served 800 individuals with a staff of just three attorneys.
 Jeanette instilled the idea that “without stable housing the path to other problems greatly increased,” and made sure St. Ambrose’s doors were always open to clients.
 As a retired attorney, she has assisted over 120 clients on the PBRC-managed, Maryland Free Legal Answers website contributing to Maryland becoming one of the states with the highest attorney response rate.
 Jeanette is also the first woman to be admitted to the Maryland bar from Cecil County Maryland.